Kludex/simplecrud/README.md

 ## Usage

-The simplest examples is as follow:
+The simplest example is as follow:

 ```python
 from simplecrud.sync_sqlalchemy import CRUDBase